ovainola/ovainola.github.com/_posts/2016-22-7-Calculating-element-surface-area.markdown

 \end{equation}

 </p>
-Previously in 2D formulation we can see how we used the determinant of jacobian was used to calculate the surface area.
+Previously in 2D formulation we can see how the determinant of the jacobian was used to calculate the surface area.
 In the 3D formulation we'll use all $$i, j $$ and $$k$$ components.
 Coordinates are projected on xy-, yz- and xz-planes and individual surface areas calculated on these planes.
 The total surface area is calculated as a norm of these smaller surface areas

 <div style="text-align: center;">
 <img src="{{ site.url }} /images/calculating_element_surface_area/3d_surface_area.png" width="500">